Skip to content

 Approach:

-Classic DP.
-Include both the 2D tabulation (for clarity) and the
+Classic DP. knapsack_2d is the full tabulation (for clarity);

-space-optimized 1D version (iterate capacity backwards to avoid
+knapsack is the space-optimized 1D alternate (iterate capacity

 When to use: